This page contains information for other enforcing authorities, such as the police, fire and rescue services and trading standards.

 Guidance for licensing authorities on the processes involved in refusal, revocation or variation of licences.
 It also contains information and guidance on the appeals process intended to assist licensing authorities, applicants and licensees.

-Advice and guidance to retailers and enforcing authorities on the storage of fireworks in roller cages, metal and wooden cupboards.
+Advice and guidance to retailers and enforcing authorities on the storage of fireworks.